David96dev/WeatherApp/README.md

 - GOOGLE_MAPS_API_KEY=your_google_maps_api_key

 ## Usage
--Start the server: npm start
+- Start the server: npm start
--Access the site through the provided URL.
+- Access the site through the provided URL.
--Register/Login to access the weather features.
+- Register/Login to access the weather features.
--Use the search bar to search for weather information by city name.
+- Use the search bar to search for weather information by city name.
--Use the "Current Location" option to retrieve weather information based on your current location.
+- Use the "Current Location" option to retrieve weather information based on your current location.

 ## MVC Structure
 The project follows the MVC architecture for better organization and separation of concerns.